Faculty Springboard: Cohort-Based Prep Bootcamp

 Learning by Design: Optimizing Course Design for Effective Student Learning

-Are you developing a proposal for a course in your department?
 Are you planning to prepare a syllabus for an upcoming course or for the academic job search?
 The ability to create an effective course plan and syllabus is critical to the success of courses we teach, academic job searches, and in future academic positions.
+Join us for an interactive workshop that will prepare you for developing or revising a course to be taught at or beyond Stanford.

 The Art of Negotiation